meganmckeough/CYOA-murder/README.md

 * For each segment there can be between 1 and 3 possible options for the user the choose.
 Each decision decides their narrative through the story.
 * A postgreSQL database was used to store story segments (with story logic and options), characters created by users, scores, users and endings.
 Story segments are pulled from the database and displayed based on the option that is picked by the user on the previous story segment.
 * There are 9 possible endings, and a summary of the ending is displayed along with the user and character name on a leaderboard upon completion.
 Endings are also stored in a table, and on each completion a new record is added to the table for scores.
+* Planning, actions list, routing and wireframes largely done on paper.
+Some rough planning sketches can be found [here](https://trello.com/b/44obQauy/cyoa-murder-mystery).

 ### Bugs
 Leaderboard and character linkage currently glitching - being fixed!
-Sorry players!
+Sorry players.
+Also thunderstorm starts on every page refresh, so I hope you like storms...

 ### Coming soon
 Tidying up layout for mobile and other devices; adding additional stories and functionality that utilises the character chosen.
 Taking requests for any particular types of stories!